-Determination of Significant Influence over the Investee.
+Determining Significant Influence over the Investee.
 The Group determines that it has significant influence when it has a holding of 20% to 50% of the voting power of the investee, unless it can be clearly demonstrated that this is not the case.
 Conversely, a holding of less than 20% of the voting power is presumed not to give rise to significant influence, unless it can be clearly demonstrated that there is in fact significant influence.

-The Group has determined that it has significant influence over the following investees as at March 31, 2023 and December 31, 2022:
+The Group has determined that it has significant influence over the following investees as at December 31, 2023 and 2022: